James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

-Diagnostic 5 showed the collapse is NOT input saturation (conv1 healthy); the BN-mismatch signal (Diagnostic 7, AUROC 1.000) is a perfect *detector*; and Diagnostics 8 + 8b proved that NEITHER label-free stat re-estimation NOR a label-fitted BN affine recovers the collapse — both are negative.
+Diagnostic 5 showed the collapse is NOT input saturation (conv1 healthy); the BN-mismatch signal (Diagnostic 7, AUROC 1.000) is a perfect *detector*; and Diagnostics 8 + 8b proved that NEITHER label-free stat re-estimation NOR a label-fitted BN affine recovers the collapse; both are negative.

 **The separable finding (8b) is the biggest point:** the pre-BN per-class separability is collapsed (conv_1.bn clean 0.704 → fog 0.101, crosstalk 0.137;
 ratio 0.14-0.45 across all late BNs).
-The classes are merged at the BN *input*, so no BN — which is only a per-channel scale + shift — can re-separate them.
+The classes are merged at the BN *input*, so no BN, which is only a per-channel scale + shift, can re-separate them.
 The BN mismatch measured in Diagnostic 5 is a *symptom*, not the cause: the information to name classes is destroyed at the input (D3: remission var → 1.3e-5), before any late stage.
 Caveat: the 8b negative is scoped to this affine